nus-cs2113-AY2122S1/tp/README.md

 # Duke

 This is a project for a greenfield Java project.
 CCA Manager is a CLI application, and it is designed to help CCA's manage their administrative issues.
+MAIN.

 Prerequisites: `JDK 11`, update Intellij to the most recent version.